dataformsjs/website/README.md

 ## :question: FAQ

-**Why was this site developed with PHP instead of Node or another Language?**
+**Why was the main site developed with PHP instead of Node or another Language?**

 Primarily because the author of DataFormsJS also created FastSitePHP.
 That said, FastSitePHP has similar goals to DataFormsJS - high performance, fast development, small size, strong security, and many features out of the box.